 “Here we go again,” I thought.

-I began to tear up more at the staff word, as my mind raced back to hitting the ground around the last tree with the spiritual staff, and I started to explain a little bit of the Moses correlation, but I couldn’t find the right words, as a feeling of overwhelm washed over me.
+I began to tear up more at the staff word, as my mind raced back to hitting the ground around the last tree with the spiritual staff, and I started to explain a little bit of the Moses correlation, but I couldn’t find the right words, as a overwhelm washed over me.
 The woman confirmed that she sensed that I was in the shepherd mode of Moses, but Kate jumped in and asked me where I sensed that I was in this process?

-I said, “I’m at the burning bush, and feel completely inadequate to do what He’s asking, but I’ve said yes to God, but like Moses, still feel completely alone and inadequate to face off with Pharoah on my own.”
+I said, “I’m at the burning bush, and am completely inadequate to do what He’s asking, but I’ve said yes to God, but like Moses, yet still am completely alone and inadequate to face off with Pharoah on my own.”

 Kate stared into my eyes.
 “You asked Him for this didn’t you?
 You asked Him to use you to set people free, to set regions free.”